Choose a question below. If you require more information on issues and situations of particular interest to you, please feel free to contact us.

 A: If you meet the eligibility criteria as described in the eligibility information in the Disability & Rehabilitation Coverage section, you must join the D&R Plan as a condition of employment.

-Q: If my employment status changes from casual to part- or full-time, when will I be eligible to join the D&R Plan?
+Q: If my employment status changes from casual to part-time or full-time, when will I be eligible to join the D&R Plan?

 A: You will be eligible as soon as you meet the requirements described in the eligibility information in the Disability & Rehabilitation Coverage section.